When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Introduction

-Distributed computing has identified the precise structural property that determines when coordination is necessary.
-The CALM theorem (Consistency As Logical Monotonicity) proves that a computation can execute without coordination if and only if it is monotonic, meaning new inputs never retract previously derived outputs \cite{hellerstein2020calm, ameloot2013relational}.
-Non-monotonic computations, those where new information can invalidate prior conclusions, provably require coordination for correctness.
-The theorem has been applied extensively to databases \cite{bailis2015coordination} and recently unified with other coordination criteria over Lamport histories \cite{hellerstein2026coordination}, but never to organizational task analysis.
-CALM governs correctness, not quality.
-A monotonic task may still benefit from coordination for coherence, but correctness never requires it.
+Distributed computing contributes a formal criterion on this dimension.
+The CALM theorem (Consistency As Logical Monotonicity) proves that a computation can execute without coordination if and only if its specification is monotonic, meaning that as admissible histories expand, previously valid conclusions need not be retracted \cite{hellerstein2020calm, ameloot2013relational}.
+Non-monotonic computations, where new information can invalidate prior conclusions, provably require coordination for correctness.
+The theorem has been applied extensively to databases \cite{bailis2015coordination} and recently unified with other coordination criteria over Lamport histories \cite{hellerstein2026coordination}, but not to organizational task analysis.
+CALM governs correctness, not broader performance objectives.
+A monotonic task may still benefit from coordination for speed, stylistic consistency, or other goals, but correctness does not require it.

-This paper proves a formal correspondence between Thompson's taxonomy and CALM's monotonicity criterion.
-The Thompson-CALM Bridge Theorem (Theorem~\ref{thm:bridge}) yields a decision rule: pooled interdependence maps to monotone (coordination-free) specifications, sequential interdependence maps to monotone specifications under causal ordering, and reciprocal interdependence maps to non-monotone (coordination-required) specifications.
-A companion result, the Feedback Boundary (Proposition~\ref{prop:feedback}), resolves when sequential-with-feedback becomes reciprocal, a classification that Thompson's taxonomy leaves ambiguous and that organizational science has long recognized \cite{argyris1978organizational} but never formalized.
-The Coordination Tax (Equation~\ref{eq:ceiling}) then quantifies the avoidable overhead.
+In this paper, we map Thompson's taxonomy to CALM's monotonicity criterion.
+The Thompson-CALM Bridge Theorem (Theorem~\ref{thm:bridge}) shows that pooled interdependence maps to monotone specifications and sequential interdependence maps to monotone specifications under causal ordering.
+The reciprocal case depends on feedback type.
+Reciprocal tasks become non-monotone when feedback retracts or constrains previously admissible outcomes, but can remain monotone when agents only add to one another's output.
+The Feedback Boundary (Proposition~\ref{prop:feedback}) extends the same distinction to sequential tasks with feedback, clarifying when feedback preserves monotonicity and when it introduces non-monotonic revision.
+The Coordination Tax (Equation~\ref{eq:ceiling}) then quantifies the upper bound on avoidable coordination cost under a regime that coordinates all tasks uniformly.